Gain in-demand skills by studying online for a data analytics graduate certificate with an Australian university.

 Key dates: Intakes are available in January, March, May, July, September and October.

-At the time of publishing, the indicative fee for this course in 2023 is $18,690 for domestic students and $20,220 for international students.
+At the time of publishing, the indicative fee for this course in 2024 is $19,000 for domestic and international students.

 FEE-HELP loans from the Australian Government are automatically available for Australian students to cover tuition fees.
 Loans are paid back gradually based on your annual taxable income.